sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

    - kubectl get pod
    - kubectl describe pod
    - kubectl logs web

-# Watch the container to fail if fails are not produced immediately
-  - kubectl logs web -f
-watch logs of previous pod
-  - kubectl logs web -f --previous
+Watch the container to fail if fails are not produced immediately: kubectl logs web -f watch logs of previous pod: kubectl logs web -f --previous

 5. check the status of the DB service
 6. check the DB Pod
 7. check the logs of the pod